Electronic distribution platforms – think eBay, Amazon, Shopify and the lot – now play a central role in the collection of GST.

 (1) Supply of Goods

 An EDP allows buyers and merchants to make and accept offers for the supply of low value goods.
-Think of a website, internet portal, gateway, store or marketplace like eBay, Etsy or Amazon.
+Think of a website, internet portal, gateway, store or marketplace like eBay, Etsy, Shopify or Amazon.

 Services that merely create awareness of possible supplies – for example advertising on a business directory – or provide vouchers don’t count as an EDP.